The Hidden Team Dysfunctions Blocking 76% of Your Productivity

 How do I know if my team has a dysfunction problem or just a workload problem?

 Workload problems show up as temporary spikes with clear causes—a product launch, a seasonal rush, a crisis response.
 Dysfunction problems are chronic.
-They don't resolve when you hire more people or finish the current project.
+They do not resolve when you hire more people or finish the current project.
 The pattern Atlassian's research exposes is persistent: even when teams have capacity, they spend it on low-value activities because they haven't clarified priorities or designed their operating system.
-If adding resources doesn't improve outcomes, you don't have a capacity problem.
+If adding resources does not improve outcomes, you do not have a capacity problem.
 You have a clarity problem.

 What if my leadership style is naturally directive, not coaching?

-Leadership isn't personality—it's skill.
-You can learn coaching behaviors even if they don't come naturally.
+Leadership is not personality—it is skill.
+You can learn coaching behaviors even if they do not come naturally.
 Start small: replace one directive statement per day with a question.
 Instead of "Here's what we should do," try "What options do you see?"
 Instead of solving every problem brought to you, ask "What have you tried?" and "What would you recommend?"
-The goal isn't to stop leading.
-It's to distribute intelligence across the team instead of bottlenecking it in you.
+The goal is not to stop leading.
+It is to distribute intelligence across the team instead of bottlenecking it in you.
 This makes everyone stronger, including you.

 How long does it take to see results from prioritizing psychological safety?

-You'll see early signals within weeks—people speaking up more, surfacing problems earlier, experimenting without permission.
+You will see early signals within weeks—people speaking up more, surfacing problems earlier, experimenting without permission.
 But deep cultural change takes quarters, not weeks.
 The key is consistency.
 Every time you respond to vulnerability with respect instead of punishment, you build trust.
 Every time you reward someone for admitting a mistake, you shift norms.
-Atlassian's high-performing teams didn't build psychological safety overnight.
+Atlassian's high-performing teams did not build psychological safety overnight.
 They built it through hundreds of small, repeated leadership moments.
 Start now.
 Measure in six months.

 Our team is fully remote.
 Do these principles still apply?

 Absolutely.
-In fact, remote teams may benefit most from intentional ritual design and explicit priority-setting because you can't rely on proximity to create alignment.
+In fact, remote teams may benefit most from intentional ritual design and explicit priority-setting because you cannot rely on proximity to create alignment.
 Atlassian's data shows that hybrid and remote teams with proactive collaboration design outperform co-located teams that rely on osmosis and hallway conversations.
 The forcing function of distance makes you clarify what matters and how to coordinate.
 That discipline scales.
-Just don't default to synchronous meetings for everything—asynchronous tools are your superpower if you use them strategically.
+Just do not default to synchronous meetings for everything—asynchronous tools are your superpower if you use them strategically.

 What if only 24% of our time on mission-critical work is actually industry-standard?

-It's average, not acceptable.
-Averages don't win markets.
-If everyone else is operating at 24% effectiveness, that's your competitive opportunity—not your excuse to stay mediocre.
+It is average, not acceptable.
+Averages do not win markets.
+If everyone else is operating at 24% effectiveness, that is your competitive opportunity—not your excuse to stay mediocre.
 High-performing teams in Atlassian's research hit 40-50%+ time on mission-critical work by ruthlessly eliminating low-value activities and realigning constantly.
-The gap between you and them isn't talent.
-It's operating discipline.
-That's entirely fixable.
+The gap between you and them is not talent.
+It is operating discipline.
+That is entirely fixable.

 How do I convince my team to revisit priorities monthly when we already have quarterly goals?

 Make it about precision, not instability.
 Quarterly goals set direction.
-Monthly reviews ensure you're still on course.
+Monthly reviews ensure you are still on course.
 Markets shift.
 Customer needs evolve.
 Technologies change.
-The teams that win aren't the ones with perfect plans—they're the ones that adapt fastest.
+The teams that win are not the ones with perfect plans—they are the ones that adapt fastest.
 Frame monthly priority check-ins as increasing your odds of hitting quarterly targets, not abandoning them.
 Show the data: 43% better delivery on core objectives.
-That's not chaos.
-That's strategic agility.
+That is not chaos.
+That is strategic agility.

 What's the difference between psychological safety and just being nice?

 Psychological safety is about candor, not comfort.
 Nice teams avoid conflict and hard truths to preserve feelings.
 Psychologically safe teams embrace conflict and hard truths because they trust the process and each other.
-You can have brutal honesty with psychological safety if that honesty is directed at problems, not people—and if everyone knows mistakes won't be weaponized later.
-The opposite of psychological safety isn't rudeness.
-It's fear.
+You can have brutal honesty with psychological safety if that honesty is directed at problems, not people—and if everyone knows mistakes will not be weaponized later.
+The opposite of psychological safety is not rudeness.
+It is fear.
 And fear kills performance faster than any honest conversation ever could.

 How do I implement these changes if I'm not the senior leader?

 Start with what you control.
 If you lead a sub-team, apply these principles there.
 Model the behaviors: set explicit priorities, design rituals, build safety through vulnerability.
 Show results.
 Then share what worked with peer leaders and up the chain.
-Change doesn't always cascade from the top—sometimes it percolates from pockets of excellence.
-Atlassian's research focused on team-level dynamics precisely because that's where transformation happens.
-You don't need C-suite permission to stop having pointless meetings or clarify priorities with your direct reports.
+Change does not always cascade from the top—sometimes it percolates from pockets of excellence.
+Atlassian's research focused on team-level dynamics precisely because that is where transformation happens.
+You do not need C-suite permission to stop having pointless meetings or clarify priorities with your direct reports.
 Lead where you stand.

 Can these principles scale to large organizations, or are they only for small teams?

 The principles scale; the execution adapts.
 Large organizations need the same fundamentals—clarity, coaching, safety, ritual design—but implemented at multiple layers.
-High-performing enterprises have clear priorities at the org level that cascade (not dictate) to divisions, departments, and teams.
+High-performing enterprises have clear priorities at the organizational level that cascade (not dictate) to divisions, departments, and teams.
 Each layer translates strategy to their context while maintaining alignment.
-The mistake large orgs make is thinking scale requires command-and-control.
+The mistake large organizations make is thinking scale requires command-and-control.
 Atlassian's data suggests the opposite: as complexity increases, you need more psychological safety and distributed decision-making, not less.
-Centralized control doesn't scale.
+Centralized control does not scale.
 Trust and clarity do.

 What's the fastest way to improve our team performance starting tomorrow?

 Run a 30-minute priority alignment session.
 Ask everyone: "What are the top three things we should be focused on right now?"
 Compare answers.
-If you don't have 80% overlap, spend the rest of the session debating until you do.
+If you do not have 80% overlap, spend the rest of the session debating until you do.
 Write down the agreed priorities.
-Cancel any meeting or project that doesn't serve them.
+Cancel any meeting or project that does not serve them.
 This single intervention—painful as it may be—will immediately redirect energy from diffusion to focus.
-Atlassian's 43% improvement stat for teams with explicit priorities isn't magic.
-It's the compounding effect of everyone rowing in the same direction.
+Atlassian's 43% improvement statistic for teams with explicit priorities is not magic.
+It is the compounding effect of everyone rowing in the same direction.
 Start there.
 Everything else builds on that foundation.

 References and Citations